fuwu99/primrose-pokemeow/README.md

 # Primrose Selfbot - V4 IS OUT NOW

-A **feature-rich, advanced, performant PokéMeow selfbot** that can make Meow devs cry.
+A **feature-rich, advanced, performant PokéMeow selfbot** that can make Meow devs cry
 - This is **not free**, stop spamming my DMs.
 - I am **not** responsible for any of your bans/loss/mistakes while using the bot.
 - Scroll to the bottom for screenshots